-in the Uhl canning pars and sealing the top with red war.
+in the Uhl canning jars and sealing the top with red war.
 Peddlers used to come door to door selling seconds to the local folks.

-Crocks of fresh milk were placed on the dining room table and left oversight for the cream to come to the top.
-The cream was spromed into the butter jar which had a hole to the lid for a wooden paddle.
+Crocks of fresh milk were placed on the dining room table and left overnight for the cream to come to the top.
+The cream was spooned into the butter jar which had a hole in the lid for a wooden paddle.

-The wine or water fars had handles so that they could be hung the a well or a creek to keep cool, or they could be strapped to a saddle
+The wine or water fars had handles so that they could be hung in a well or a creek to keep cool, or they could be strapped to a saddle.

-My now Jacrosed
+My now Jacracad.